yandex-cloud/docs/en/managed-kubernetes/operations/applications/fluentbit.md

      fluentbit ./fluent-bit-cloud-logging/
    ```

-   This command also creates a new `fluentbit` namespace required for Fluent Bit.
+   This command also creates a new namespace required for Fluent Bit.

 ## See also {#see-also}